| Home | Greek Workshop |

 Zeus enters, hears and nods.
 Exit Ariadne.
 Theseus enters and Zeus casts a spell of forgetting on him.
 Theseus and Zeus leave

 N11: As the ship drew near to Athens, Zeus made Theseus forget his promise to raise the white sail.
 King Aegeus, watching from the Acropolis, saw the black sail and believed his son had been killed by the Minotaur.
-He was so stricken with grief he threw himself to his death into the valley below.
+He was so stricken with grief he threw himself to his death onto the rocks below.

 Aegeus, standing on a table, sees the ship approach, and throws himself to the floor